codesaur-php/Indoraptor/docs/en/README.md

 #CODESAUR_APP_TIME_ZONE=Asia/Ulaanbaatar
 ```

-- In `development` mode, errors are displayed on screen
+- In `development` mode, errors are displayed on screen and written to `logs/code.log`
 - In `production` mode, errors are only written to `logs/code.log`

 ### Database